-4.11 NLS External Loader
+NLS External Loader

-The NLS External Loader allows to update the PO files of an application without rebuilding it.
-PO files can be dropped in a given location in the Virtual Device folders to dynamically replace the language strings embedded in the application.
+The NLS External Loader allows to update the PO files of an application executed on a Virtual Device without rebuilding it.
+PO files can be dropped in a given location in the Virtual Device folders to dynamically replace the language strings packaged in the application.